nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. The student cannot already be enrolled in the lesson.

-When enrolled, the student will have that lesson added to their list of existing lessons, while the lesson size would increase by 1.
+When enrolled, the student will have that lesson added to their list of lessons they have currently signed up for, and lesson size would increase by 1.

 Given below is an example usage scenario and how the enroll operation behaves.
 _Note: For this usage, we only consider the main success scenario